 Poor leadership is one of the biggest issues of workplace conflict.
 One of the reasons is management’s failure to model the right behavior.
 Research clearly shows that employees benefit from managers and leaders who model the right behavior.
 While it is everybody’s job in a company to deal with conflict appropriately, much responsibility lies with senior leaders and managers to implement a firm-wide understanding of how conflict is handled.
 Where senior leaders and managers model right behavior to employees at all levels, research shows that morale increases as does productivity and conflict decreases.

 An important subset of modeling right behavior in an organizational setting involves modeling right moral behavior.
-By that I mean creating a moral atmosphere based in trust, brotherhood, and the seeking of the good of all involved in the firm.
-This requires programs that teach senior leaders, managers and employees strong interpersonal communication, effective negotiation skills and ways in which to collaborate to solve problems.
+By that, I mean creating a moral atmosphere based on trust, brotherhood, and the seeking of the good of all involved in the firm.
+This requires programs that teach senior leaders, managers and employees strong interpersonal communication, effective negotiation skills, and ways in which to collaborate to solve problems.
 By emphasizing building relationships, the company sets the tone for collaboration among the people within and sends the message that everyone counts and is to be respected.
 This enables the employees to draw from a new skill set to recognize conflict early, not become paralyzed by it and use it effectively to produce deeper relationships and personal growth.
 This is the way to build an atmosphere of trust and emphasize brotherhood within the firm.

 This atmosphere is one where right moral behavior dictates actions and transforms the way the company handles conflict such that conflict is no longer seen as a negative.
 Now the company is in the driver’s seat because it has taken charge of the weakness within the ego by giving the human being behind the ego tools with which to handle its own or someone else’s need for attention or control and backed it with the company’s policy that an out of control ego will not drive conflict within this organization.